 Lastly, HB 2845 states that project companies cannot cancel financial assurance before the decommissioning process is complete unless they give the landowner replacement financial assurance beforehand.
 Thus, if a project company is contemplating selling a wind project that has posted financial security, the seller should require that the buyer provide such replacement financial assurance to the landowners at or before closing to allow the seller’s prior assurance to be canceled.

-For further information, including questions on drafting wind agreement provisions that comply with HB 2845, please contact Madison Benedict or another member of Husch Blackwell’s renewables group.
+For further information, including questions on drafting wind agreement provisions that comply with HB 2845, please contact a member of Husch Blackwell’s renewables group.